'Guardiola's voodoo will end Man City's hoodoo'

 "I went into see him after the Real Madrid game [in the semi-finals] and told him I couldn't be at the FA Cup final or the Champions League final and, honestly, he gave me a look of utter disgust.

 "It was with real contempt, as if to say 'well what the hell are you doing instead then?'.
-I said 'I am on tour' and he said "cancel it!'".
+I said 'I am on tour' and he said 'cancel it!'.

 "I said 'I can't, I've sold the tickets now', and he was like 'ahh, get out' and he almost launched me out of his office.
 He probably treated me the same way he did Joao Cancelo when he got rid of him in January."